 Arab countries report more deaths from COVID-19

-Health authorities in seven Arab countries confirmed new cases and deaths Tuesday from the novel coronavirus as the region continues to battle the pandemic.
+Health authorities in six Arab countries confirmed new cases and deaths from the novel coronavirus Sunday as the region continues to battle the pandemic.

-The country recorded 964 new cases in the past 24 hours, raising the overall count to 29,821.
+In Algeria, 305 new cases were recorded in the past 24 hours, raising the overall count to 13,273.

-Tunisia said six more people tested positive for the virus, taking the number of infections to 1,205, with recoveries totaling 1,049.
+In Morocco, the Health Ministry said 175 people tested positive for the virus and 17 patients recovered, taking the total number of infections to 12,052 and recoveries to 8,740.

-The death toll from the disease stands at 50.
+The country's death toll from the disease stands at 221.